Introduction

 This includes support for the following formats:

-• GRIB data from the DWD ICON model
+- GRIB data from the DWD ICON and ICON-ART models

-• NWP SAF 91L profile dataset from ECMWF analyses
+- NWP SAF 91L profile dataset from ECMWF short-range forecasts

-• NWP SAF 137L profile dataset from ECMWF analyses
+- NWP SAF 137L profile dataset from ECMWF short-range forecasts

 Model fields will consist of: